Skip to content

 Section 15A(1)To deposit a Landowner Statement and Map£235 for unconnected parcels of land less than 200 hectares and an additional £35 per hour for larger land holdings.

-Please contact us for the correct fee.
+Please Contact Common land and village greens for the correct fee.

 Section 19(2)(a)To correct a mistake made by the AuthorityNo fee